-As part of their #UnitedWeStand campaign, proudly supported by Unilever Food Solutions, BigHospitality have published some key advice which may help you to stay positive and lower stress levels.
+As part of BigHospitality's #UnitedWeStand campaign, proudly supported by Unilever Food Solutions, they have shared some key advice which may help you and your team to stay positive and lower stress levels.
 We extract some of the key points below.

 1. Seek out reliable information

 It’s important to only really acknowledge information released by trusted and reliable sources, in order to avoid any inaccurate rumours or speculation which could add to your stress levels unnecessarily.
-Use government-backed resources such as GOV.UK, who have some excellent advice on managing mental health on their website
+Use government-backed resources such as GOV.UK; who are continuosly refreshing their website with recent and upcoming changes.
+They also have some excellent advice on managing mental health, click here to read more.

 2. Try to manage how you follow the outbreak in the media